Olive oil

 Pungent

 Color doesn’t show something about the olive oil.
-It can range from metallic yellow to deep emerald and it is influnced from the cultivar, the time of picking, the weather patterns of the cultivating period etc. For this reason, olive oil tasting is done with IOC approved blue glasses.
+It can range from metallic yellow to deep emerald and that variation depends on factors like the olive cultivar, harvest timing, and even the weather during the growing season.

 Usefull Articles